Quantum Simulation of Light-Front Parton Correlators: Proof of principle simulation

 For the numerical simulation, we assume a minimal setup with 16 qubits in a ``cross" configuration as shown in Fig.~\ref{fig:numerical results}.
 Due to the gauge constraints around every vertex, the gauge-invariant or physical Hilbert space is of dimension $2^5$.
 We set the value of the coupling constant to $\lambda = 10$, as the system is thus close to its critical point.

-Our objective is the simulation of light-front physics, and as a consequence we select the spatial and temporal lattice spacings of the same order, i.e., the evolution of the quantum Hamiltonian for a continuous time interval of the same order as the lattice spacing, $\tau \sim 1$, given by $e^{-i H} = e^{-i \left( H_{\text{el}} + \lambda H_{\text{mag}} \right) }$, is the quantity of interest at this point.
-This fundamental evolution will be Trotter expanded as
+We are targetting the simulation of light-front physics.
+As a consequence it is convenient to select the spatial and temporal lattice spacings to be of the same order.
+By this we mean that one time step entails the evolution of the quantum Hamiltonian for a continuous time interval, $\tau$, of the same order as the lattice spacing, $\tau \sim 1$.
+Thus, each one time step is obtained by the application of the unitary $e^{-i H} = e^{-i \left( H_{\text{el}} + \lambda H_{\text{mag}} \right) }$.

-with $n_T$ Trotter steps, in the second order symmetric Trotter--Suzuki approximation.
+This fundamental one time step evolution will be Trotter expanded as with $n_T$ Trotter steps, in the second order symmetric Trotter--Suzuki approximation.
 We are assuming homogeneous Trotterization for all elementary time evolutions.
 In other words, $n_T$ is the same for all evolutions from one time slice to the next.
-In more refined implementations of the algorithm an adaptive Trotterization might prove advantageous.
-Given a Wilson loop $\mathcal{W}$, we denote as $\mathcal{W}_{{n_T}}$ its Trotterized version, i.e. the one obtained from the plaquette construction where the elementary evolution is decomposed according to Eq. \eqref{eq:Trotter}
+In more refined implementations of the algorithm, an adaptive Trotterization might prove advantageous.
+Given a Wilson loop $\mathcal{W}$, we denote as $\mathcal{W}_{{n_T}}$ its Trotterized version, i.e., the one obtained from the plaquette construction where the elementary evolution is decomposed according to Eq.~\eqref{eq:Trotter}.

 We will consider two figures of merit for the quality of the quantum simulation of the space-time Wilson loop: \emph{i)} the operator fidelity between the continuous time operator and the Trotterized one $\big|\text{Tr}\left[ \mathcal{W}^\dagger \mathcal{W}_{{n_T}} \right] \big|$, with normalized trace ($\text{Tr}\left[1\right]=1$); and \emph{ii)} the ground-state fidelity $\big|\langle \text{g.s.} | \mathcal{W}^\dagger \mathcal{W}_{{n_T}} | \text{g.s.} \rangle \big|$, where $|\text{g.s.}\rangle$ corresponds to the ground state of the quantum Hamiltonian with a given coupling $\lambda$.
 Notice that the operator fidelity and the ground-state fidelity will in general be different.
-For general investigation of the Wilson loop the operator fidelity will be more relevant; for the explicit construction at hand, in which we have a reference state, in particular the ground state of the gauge model Hamiltonian, the second figure of merit will be of interest.
+For a general investigation of the Wilson loop, the operator fidelity will be more relevant; for the explicit construction at hand, in which we have a reference state (in particular, the ground state of the gauge model Hamiltonian), the second figure of merit will be of interest.